 Table of Contents:

 Understanding patent protection and filing for your own patent can be an intimidating process, but one that is absolutely necessary for individual inventors and brands.
 Obtaining a patent is an essential step to protect your unique invention and stop others from stealing and monetizing your own work.
-Learning the basics of patent protection will prepare you for the filing process and take the stress out of protecting your invention.
+Learning the basics of how to protect a patent will prepare you for the filing process and take the stress out of protecting your invention.

 Patents help to protect your unique inventions from being recreated and profited on by others.
 Unlike copyrights that apply automatically to content like books, music, and more, patents have to be applied for to be legally recognized.
 All inventors and brands should look into patent protection and understand which type of patent is best for their unique invention.